Geeta-Ladde/Data_Engineering/01_dimension_data_modeling/README.md

 ---

-## 📝 License
+## 📝 Portfolio Note

-This project is created for educational purposes as part of the DataExpert.io bootcamp curriculum.
+A demonstration of production-ready data engineering patterns including dimensional data modeling, SCD Type 2 implementation, and complex SQL development.
 ---

 **⭐ If you find this project helpful, please consider giving it a star!**